-The Innisfree Black Green-Tea Mask has a recommended retail price of approximately US$30.00.
+The Innisfree Black Green-Tea Mask has a recommended retail price of approximately USD$30.00.

 The product must be used within 12 months of opening with a shelf life of two years.

 A plastic spatula is included to help dispense the product which is very handy given the consistency.
 Although it looks sticky, in practice, it’s not.
-The mask spreads easily with plenty of slip and stays in place.
+The mask spreads easily, aided by a lightweight texture and stays in place during wear.
 I enjoy massaging it on for a few minutes and ignore the 10-15 minute application time, often leaving this on 3-4 times that duration as it is so satisfying.